dev-mhowells/web-applications/challenges/05_deploying.md

 Learn to deploy an application using Heroku.

+## Intro

+It is now time to deploy your application so it runs remotely.
+Remember that this is how web server programs work in real-world situations: they run on a remote machine, and clients access it through the network, using HTTP requests and responses.

+In this section, you will use Heroku, which is a Cloud service allowing us to deploy programs without too much configuration and work.
+It has a limited free tier you can use for simple projects.

+First, [you'll need to create an account](https://signup.heroku.com/login).
+Then follow the steps below.

 ## Installing the Heroku CLI

 If you're on Mac, you can run the following command to install the CLI.
 Otherwise, [follow the instructions](https://devcenter.heroku.com/articles/heroku-cli) for your own system.